nyc-crh/site/content/gallery/mark-twain-on-51st-state-1.md

 relImg:
 relImgAlt:
 relLink:
-eventname: Local journalist Richard Kotuk describes the creation of segregated white and Black neighborhoods in Coney Island
+eventname: Local journalist Richard Kotuk describes the creation of segregated white and Black neighborhoods in Coney Island.
 caption: A local news program reported on Coney Island’s Mark Twain Junior High School in 1974.
 The program provides a brief history of the creation of segregated white and Black neighborhoods in the area.
 archive_source: Richard Kotuk’s YouTube Channel
 source_link: https://www.youtube.com/watch?v=Nh1zlTAf_gA